Skip to content

 CHAPTER V: TROPICAL LAGOON

-Dawn is rising over Nomad Coast with a blanket of red that covers the entire island in its splendor.
-Monica, Daphne, Alex and I are on the beach, watching the waves rise over the water with a gentle force, while Fabio, Jordan and Lena slide over them with their serpentine surfboards.
-The lifeguards open the lifeguard station, the hammock-men of Tropical Lagoon come and go with mattresses and umbrellas between the corridors of hammocks.
-The seagulls take flight, falling over the sea.
-The occasional passerby walks in solitary company along the shores of Nomad Coast.
-A disconcerting calm spreads across the beach and as I contemplate everything around me, a light and peaceful harmony invades me from within.
+Dawn rises over Nomad Coast with a blanket of rosy glow that covers the entire island in its splendor.
+Monica, Dafne, Alex, and I are on the beach, watching the waves rise over the waters with a gentle force, while Fabio, Jordan, and Lena glide over them on their winding surfboards.
+Lifeguards open the lifeguard station, and hammock attendants at Tropical Lagoon come and go with mattresses and umbrellas between the lounger aisles.
+Seagulls take flight, tumbling into the sea.
+The occasional passerby walks alone along the shores of Nomad Coast.
+A disconcerting calm spreads across the beach, and as I contemplate everything around me, a light and peaceful harmony fills me.

-Time flies by on the beach, so fast that we don't even know how long we've been here.
-Surfers come out of the water and the morning continues with laughter.
-Lena gets up from her towel and waves to someone from afar.
-We all turn around to see who it is, as she says:
+At the beach, time flies, so fast we don't even know how long we've been here.
+The surfers leave the water and the morning continues with laughter.
+Lena gets up from her towel and waves to someone from a distance.
+We all turn to see who it is, as she says:

-—Guys, there's my grandfather, I'm going to say hello to him.
+—Guys, there's my grandpa, I'm going to say hello.

 Lena heads to the beach bar and I ask Monica: